Boards & Commissions

 - Planning: The Planning Commission (and Variance Board) identifies and addresses issues concerning development plans, policies, and specific applications.
 The group offers recommendations to the city council for final action on planning cases.

 - Police Civil Service: The Police Civil Service Commission reviews employment practices and objectively monitors and makes determinations as authorized by state statute.

 - Public Works, Environment and Transportation: The Public Works, Environment and Transportation Commission advises the City Council, City Manager and the Director of Public Works on matters pertaining to public works infrastructure, connectivity, and environmental sustainability.

 The City of Roseville has opportunities for youth applicants to serve on advisory commissions.

 High School students who reside in the city of Roseville and are under the age of 18 can serve as a youth commissioner on any of the city's advisory commissions.
-Youth commissioner terms are 1-year in length and run from September 1 through August 31.
+Youth commissioner terms are 1 year in length.